Pomax/flickrmirror/README.md

 # A Node.js Flickr downsync and re-serve app

-For when you want to download all your Flickr stuffs, and then serve it yourself instead, based on the data that Flickr has.

-Like, say, you don't like the new design.
-Make your own!
+For when you like using Flickr for its image hosting and photo organisation into sets and collections, but you're less than enthusiastic about how they're presenting your work.

+Create a mirror that can downsync from Flickr with your own UX and styling!

+FlickrMirror does this for you, and comes with a default look and feel based on the original (pre-tiles) Flickr, to get you started.

 ## human-friendly installation guide